-If the outcome of a formal grievance proposes any disciplinary action then the Disciplinary Procedure will be invoked.
-The investigation carried out during the formal Grievance Procedure may also take the form of the investigation prior to a disciplinary hearing.
+4.1 If the outcome of a formal grievance proposes any disciplinary action, then the Disciplinary Procedure will be invoked.
+The investigation carried out during the formal Grievance Procedure may also be used as evidence under the disciplinary investigation process prior to a potential disciplinary hearing.